Nicole Nau: Life

-In 2002 she had her premiere with the tango opera Orestes - Last Tango, which was created in a co-production with the WMTF Festival of Holland.
+In 2002 she had her premiere with the tango opera Orestes – Last Tango, which was created in a co-production with the WMTF Festival of Holland.
 It was here that she danced with Luis Pereyra for the first time who is her husband and dance partner now.

 Under direction of Luis Pereyra she dances in the company El Sonido de mi Tierra and produces several own productions, as the last one, VIDA.
 In 2007 they reopened as the artistic directors the renowned tango theater Café de los Angelitos in Buenos Aires.
 In 2010 they are artistic directors at the Viejo Almacén and 2011 in Aqui Folklore.

 She went on tour dancing through nearly all continents.
 Since 2016 Nicole Nau lives again in Germany where she runs her own stage productions.

+In addition to Tango Argentino and Argentine folklore, her musical dance training includes classical dance (Studio Katja Krüger Wuppertal, Estudio Nadia Muzyka, Quilmes Buenos Aires), Jazz Dance (Ballett Studio Berger, Düsseldorf), Progressing Ballett Technic (Ballett Studio Regine Dieckhoff, Wuppertal), Flamenco (Rosa Montés & Alberto Alarcón, Essen), piano studies (Engelbrecht, Düsseldorf).

 Nau does the costume design for several Tango Argentino and Folklore Argentino productions.